akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Roger’s question still burned in the King’s chest: *What do you mean to do for him?*

-He thought of Godfrey—quiet, watchful Godfrey.
-The one who most reminded him of himself at that age.
-The one who waited.
-The one they called shadow.
+He thought of Godfrey: quiet, watchful Godfrey.
+The one who most reminded him of himself at that age, the one who waited, the one they called shadow.

 *Lackland’s shadow.*